jewettaij/visfd/doc/doc_filter_mrc.md

 and this local average intensity is also computed.
 A new image is generated whose voxel intensities equal this local average squared difference intensity of nearby voxels.
-A new image is gerated squared-difference is
-They can be used to find locations in the image where the brightness remains relatively constant or fluctuates wildly.
-It can also be useful for characterizing regions within the image that have poor contrast.
 The "**-fluct-aniso**" variant allows the user to control the width of the Gaussian independently in the x,y,z directions:
 ```